T354 - Week 5 - Spring 2015

 - Start out with a 1280 x 720 HD Comp

-- Create a ball (hint: try using a shape layer)
+- Create a ball (hint: try using a shape layer) or use one of the balls below.

 - Make sure the anchor point is in the center of the ball (hint: you might need to use the pan behind tool)